nimonkaranurag/design_patterns_in_python/README.md

 ### The `super()` keyword

 - The `super()` keyword returns a *proxy object* which *delegates method calls* to the next class in the **MRO(method resolution order)**.
-- Python maintains an *ordered list of class objects* representing the "MRO" which the interpreter searches when it is looking for an executor of a method/function.
+- Python maintains an *ordered `tuple` of class objects* representing the "MRO" which the interpreter searches when it is looking for an executor of a method/function.
 - For example:
 ```python
 class Grandfather: